Also known as: Corneal opacification and Corneal edema

 What to expect at your health care provider's office

-The health care provider will examine your eyes and ask questions about your medical history.
+Your doctor or nurse will examine your eyes and ask questions about your symptoms and medical history, such as:

 Tests may include: